AlexThyCoolest/react-native-npm-starter/README.md

 4️⃣ Make your changes ✍️
 5️⃣ Commit your changes 📦
 6️⃣ Push your branch 🚢
 7️⃣ Open a pull request 🚀
 8️⃣ Wait for review and merge! 🎉

+### Folder Naming Conventions 📁
+All directories in this project use **camelCase**.
+Single-word names like `assets` stay lowercase, while multi-word names follow lower camel case (e.g., `mainNavigator`).

 ---